 "Though Peter only has occasional use of one exam room and one dental chair, it didn't stop him from forming an excellent team who are improving the quality and accessibility of cleft care in his region," notes Cunningham.

-Convinced that the team approach could improve cleft care in other African nations, Donkor partnered with the Children’s Craniofacial Center to develop a program to promote team cleft care in sub-Saharan Africa.
+Convinced that the team approach could improve cleft care in other African nations, Donkor partnered with Children's Craniofacial Center to develop a program to promote team cleft care in sub-Saharan Africa.

 To extend this work, Cunningham submitted a proposal to the Partners Program of Smile Train, a nonprofit that provides cleft surgery for children in developing countries and also trains healthcare providers.